meganz/MEGAchat/Readme.md

 Then, on non-Android platforms, we must tell webrtc that we want it to build with openssl.
 For that, we provide `use_openssl=1` and `use_nss=0` to the GYP_DEFINES.
 This is reflected in the complete GYP_DEFINES string for each platform below, so you don't need to to anything about that at this point.
-However, the webrtc build system is buggy in this regard and does not check only the use_xxx flags when determining the backend, but it also decides based on the target operating system.
-So we need to patch it.

 ### Configure the build ###
 #### Patch build.gyp ####
-First of all, we need to patch the main .gyp file to configure the build in the way we need.
-For that, do `git apply /path/to/karere/webrtc-build/build.gyp.patch`
+First of all, we need to patch the webrtc/base/base.gyp file to add the `NO_MAIN_THREAD_WRAPPING=1` define to the rtc_base library.
+For that, if you are using revision `39be5610de61d8d3a98d516395a5e28f71edcacf` you can use the following patch:
+`git apply /path/to/karere/webrtc-build/base.gyp.patch`
+Otherwise you will need to manually patch base.gyp - look at the included patch to see what and where needs to be changed.

 #### Set GYP env variables ####
 `export GYP_GENERATORS="ninja"`

 Set the `GYP_DEFINES` env var, depending on the palfrorm:
-* Linux:
+* Linux
 `export GYP_DEFINES="build_with_libjingle=1 build_with_chromium=0 enable_tracing=1 clang=0 use_openssl=1 use_nss=0"`

-* Mac:
+* Mac
 `export GYP_DEFINES="build_with_libjingle=1 build_with_chromium=0 libjingle_objc=1 OS=mac target_arch=x64 clang_use_chrome_plugins=0 mac_deployment_target=10.7 use_openssl=1 use_nss=0"`

 * Android
 `export GYP_DEFINES="build_with_libjingle=1 build_with_chromium=0 enable_tracing=1 OS=android target_arch=arm arm_version=7"`

 * iOS
 No manual configuration is needed, this is done by the provided `build.sh` script, see below.

 #### Platform-specific operations ####

-*MacOS

-** Change camera capturer **
+* MacOS

+**Change camera capturer**
 The video capturer on macos is based on QTKit (QuickTime) and is practically unusable when capture creation and operations are initiated from the main thread of the app (as is the case with Karere), because a deadlock occurs.